 Media Studies is a contemporary subject with lots of transferable skills.
 Success in this A level confirms to any university or employer your ability to analyse effectively and work to strict deadlines.
 It will demonstrate your ability to approach analytical tasks in a logical and effective manner.
 It works well with most other subjects and will certainly add strength to your overall course combination.
 Students who have studied A level Media Studies have progressed to university to study: English, Journalism, Media Studies, Business Studies, Drama and Graphic Design.

-The final exams for A level Film Studies are in the summer of the second year of the course, 2019.
+The final exams for A Level Media Studies are in the summer of the second year of the course.